 For synchronous geoprocessing services, the result is given directly once the execute operation completes.

-To consume a secured geoprocessing service, a token must be passed with the submitJob or execute operation as an additional parameter.
-A sample GET request will be https://domain/server/rest/services/LandUseReport/GPServer/LandUse/submitJob?Area_of_Interest=testArea&f=json&token=myToken.
+To use a secured geoprocessing service, a token must be passed with the submitJob or execute operation as an additional parameter.
+A sample GET request is https://domain/server/rest/services/LandUseReport/GPServer/LandUse/submitJob?Area_of_Interest=testArea&f=json&token=myToken.

-This is an example of accessing secured web layers as an input.
+The following is an example of accessing secured web layers as an input: